 We are a student engineering design team at the University of British Columbia dedicated to the design, manufacture and launch of suborbital rockets.
-After our win in the 10,000 feet Commercial Off the Shelf (COTS) category at Spaceport America Cup 2017, we are gearing up to compete once again in Spaceport America Cup 2018 next year.
-Our eventual goal is to send a rocket to the edge of space - about 300,000ft up!
+After our win in the 10,000 feet Commercial Off the Shelf (COTS) category at Spaceport America Cup 2018, we are gearing up to compete once again in Spaceport America Cup 2018 next year.
+Our eventual goal is to send a rocket to the edge of space - about 300,000 feet up!

-If you are looking for a fast-paced team with ambitious goals and are willing to get your hands dirty, this is the team for you.
+If you are looking for a fast-paced team with ambitious goals and are willing to get your hands, dirty, this is the team for you.
 Want to see more pictures, news and stories?
-Find us on Facebook, Instagram and Twitter.
+Find us on Facebook, Instagram, Twitter, and LinkedIn.

 In the coming year, we will be designing, building and launching a new rocket that is slated to fly to 30,000ft at the 2018 Spaceport America in the New Mexico desert.